Why Don’t We All Become Anarchists?

 Humankind has existed in a state of social anarchy for approximately 95% (yes, ninety-five percent) of its entire temporal existence on the planet.

 The blue part is the time interval during which our ancestors were living according to the principles of anarchism (roughly as they are described in Wikipedia), whereas the red part is recent times, with the social classes, laws, armies, cops, and all those that cause anarchists to feel that their ideology has some raison d’être.
-As you see, the blue doesn’t change sharply to red, there is a transitional (indeed, long) “purple” period.
+As you see, the blue doesn’t change sharply to red; there is a transitional (indeed, long) “purple” period.

 To make things more concrete using numbers, the overall length of the above line (blue and red together) is about 200,000 years.
 That’s roughly for how long we have existed as the species that we are now, Homo sapiens.
-One should not interpret the number 200,000 as an exact one, because there was never a nice day that the first Homo sapiens appeared on Earth.
+One should not interpret the number 200,000 as an exact one, because there was never a beautiful day when the first Homo sapiens appeared on Earth.
 Instead, there was another transitional period, somewhere around 200,000 years ago (between 250,000 and 150,000 more likely), during which our ancestors were changing from the previous species, Homo erectus, into the present one, H. sapiens.
-Also, there was no time that there was a single, lone ancestor of ours (or a single couple, according to religious tradition).
+Also, at no time there was a single, lone ancestor of ours (or a single couple, according to religious tradition).
 There were always several tribes, which roughly are estimated to include between 10,000 and 20,000 individuals.
-And the location where they lived was East Africa, where today are the nations of Ethiopia, Kenya, Uganda, Tanzania, etc. (see figure).
+And the location where they lived was East Africa, where today there are the nations of Ethiopia, Kenya, Uganda, Tanzania, etc. (see figure).
 Note that more recent findings have enlarged substantially the area of this possible region.

 They comprised, as I said, various tribes, and the way in which they led their lives today is called “the hunter-gatherer stage”.
-This means that men were the “hunters” (don’t imagine anything like bows and arrows, those were invented in the last 60,000 years; nor any dogs, since humans started domesticating the wolf in the last 50,000 years, and only where wolves existed; stones and clubs were the early hunters’ only weapons).
+This means that men were the “hunters” (don’t imagine anything like hunting with bows and arrows, those were invented in the last 60,000 years; nor any dogs, since humans started domesticating the wolf in the last 50,000 years, and only where wolves existed; stones and clubs were the early hunters’ only weapons).
 And the women were the “gatherers”, i.e., they were staying at the tribal camp (which moved from place to place over the years), and were collecting both the game that men brought to them, as well as plants (seeds, etc.) that they were gathering by themselves.
 (Men, too, would often bring plants, roots, etc., as a result of their “hunting”, it wasn’t always meat that they would bring.)
 Women were responsible for distributing the food to the members of the community, and of course with the raising of the children.
 Men and women had approximately the same social status; the system was neither strictly patriarchal, nor strictly matriarchal.

 How do we know all this?
 Simply, because this way of life is still in existence.
 There are still hunter-gatherers in many places of the world, such as in the Amazon jungle, in sub-Saharan Africa, on several islands of the Indian and Pacific oceans, and elsewhere.
 Anthropologists go and observe the way of living of those people and announce their findings in journals and conferences.
 Their observations almost always require confirmation by other, independent teams, before being accepted as facts.

 So we make the reasonable assumption that today’s few hunter-gatherers have not changed their way of living in some essential aspect, and thus we get a glimpse of how our ancestors used to live by observing some of their modern descendants.
+Note that this assumption is not unreasonable at all.
+As the world changes, it doesn’t change everywhere simultaneously, because there is no reason for such global-scale change to happen.
+The world changes only where conditions are ripe for change.
+Meanwhile, the older ways of living continue to exist where the conditions for change were never met.(*)

 Now, regarding the “governing system” of the hunter-gatherers, we can’t really talk about such a thing because there is no central authority, no police, nor judges, nor prisoners, nor guards.
 And the reason why all these do not exist is very simple: because no one has food available to feed them.
-At the hunter-gatherer’s stage every member of the tribe works for the food they consume, and for that only.
+At the hunter-gatherer stage every member of the tribe works for the food they consume, and for that only.
 They don’t work to feed anybody else (save for their children, and for the fact that they share their food with the rest in the rare event that there is plenty of it).
 Consider, how does a lawyer feed him/herself today?
 Do they produce the food they consume by themselves?
 Of course not.
 The lawyer produces and sells “air”.
-Ditto for the judge, the insurance agent, the military officer, and even the computer programmer.
-This doesn’t mean that the work of these people is useless!
-Of course it is useful because, due to the way our society is organized, some people are interested in using this “air”; indeed, some people cannot live without this “air”.
+Ditto for the judge, the insurance agent, the military officer, and the computer programmer.
+This doesn’t mean that the work of those people is useless!
+Of course it is useful because, due to the way our society is organized, some people are interested in using this “air”; indeed, some people depend entirely on this “air”.
 But in the hunter-gatherer’s society the selling of “air” has no luck.
 The intra-societal micro-conflicts are resolved in an elders’ council, and that’s all.
 Note that there are micro-conflicts only, since there are no large properties, hence no large interests either.

 Please read once more those two paragraphs from Wikipedia at the beginning of this text now, and tell me if they don’t agree to the tee with the description of the hunter-gatherer’s society.

-Let’s see what the earth-shattering event was, which happened around 10,000 years ago, and led the human population to develop classes among its ranks, leave the hunter-gatherer stage, and grow immensely, so that from a few hundred thousand individuals to become several billion in our times.
-To appreciate what “from a few hundred thousand to several billion” means, and since one picture is worth a thousand words, look at the diagram below, which shows how human population grew in the last 150,000 years.
+Let’s see what the earth-shattering event was, which happened around 10,000 years ago, and led the human population to develop classes among its ranks, leave the hunter-gatherer stage, and grow immensely, so that from a few hundred thousand individuals to reach several billion in our times.
+To appreciate what “from a few hundred thousand to several billion” means, and since a single picture is worth a thousand words, look at the diagram below, which shows how human population grew in the last 150,000 years.

 Now, in which parts of the world was farming made possible?
 (This knowledge is not necessary for the understanding of how we passed from the anarchic-classless stage to the modern class-ful one, but it is very interesting.)
-Converging evidence points at the region of Mesopotamia (present-day Iraq).
+Converging evidence points to the region of Mesopotamia (present-day Iraq).
 Firstly, there is fertile soil there, in the delta of Tigris and Euphrates.
 Second, plants grew in the region that were the ancestors of wheat and other cereal.
 And third, there were also animals, which were the ancestors of modern bulls and cows (the aurochs), oxen, horses, etc., suitable by their nature to put under the yoke.
 Without those animals it would be impossible to have large-scale cultivation of fields, because by using merely human hands, only small expanses of land can be cultivated.
 In the Americas, for example, where there were no such animals, the natives cultivated only small fields.
 (If you watched old westerns with American Indians riding horses, forget them: American Indians learned about horses and their benefits — as well as about guns — only after the Europeans introduced those animals into the North American continent.)
 In sub-Saharan Africa, where bovids exist, but which cannot be put under the yoke no matter how hard one tries, there was no land cultivation at all.
 (Some animals remain wild by their nature; for instance, the African elephant resists domestication, whereas the Asian elephant can be domesticated rather easily.)
 In Asia, where there are bovids that can be domesticated, some cultivation of land took place, but there were not many suitable plants in existence (rice only, which requires special conditions).
 In Australia there were neither plants to cultivate, nor animals to use (kangaroos cannot be put under the yoke) so the Australian aborigines did not develop farming.
 In Europe, what happened is that the practice of farming spread little by little to the entire continent, starting from Mesopotamia.
 (That is, without human migration necessarily involved, the practice of farming as a means of sustenance became widespread.)
-Geographical obstacles, such as the Sahara desert and the Himalayas, in addition to the lack of suitable fauna and flora, did not allow the practice to spread further in ancient times.
+Geographical barriers, such as the Sahara desert and the Himalayas, in addition to the lack of suitable fauna and flora, did not allow the practice of farming to spread further in ancient times.

 However, interesting as the above might be, they do not answer directly our central question, which is: “Why did farming bring about the development of technology and the emergence of social classes?”
-It’s simple, here is why.
+It’s simple, here is why:

 With farming (and animal husbandry) a surplus of food is created.
 Whereas the hunter-gatherer secures only as much food as is necessary for daily survival (and sometimes not even that), the farmer produces quantities, e.g., of wheat, which can be stored, and can feed a larger number of hungry children.
 Stored food can provide nutrition to the farmer in the following year, when perhaps the crops will not be plentiful.
 The hunter cannot store anything: whatever is caught must be consumed, otherwise it’ll rot.
-Now, the farmer’s food surplus is in a position to feed not only the farmer’s children (who can be more than the hunter’s), but also members of the tribe who do not busy themselves in farming, but have other duties, such as the duty of the soldier–protector of the tribe from enemy attacks.
+Now, the farmer’s food surplus is in a position to feed not only the farmer’s children (who can be more than the hunter’s), but also members of the tribe who do not busy themselves in farming, but have other duties, such as the duty of the soldier who protects the tribe from enemy attacks.
 Farmers had the luxury, for the first time, to feed people who did not contribute directly to the production of food, but instead were “selling air”, such as soldiers, priests, the king and his court, the scientists of the time (e.g., the Mesopotamian astronomers, who observed heavenly phenomena and the influence of seasons on crops, or the geometers of Egypt, who could compute and rediscover the borders of fields when the latter had been covered by the mud of the Nile), the scribes (after writing systems had been invented), etc.

 Those “professions” were inconceivable at the hunter-gatherer stage — impossible, to be exact.
 But note that, at the farmer stage, many of the new professions were mandatory.
 For example, if you have a quantity of wheat in your storage rooms and the neighboring tribe that’s not concerned with farming is eyeing it, it’s a good idea to maintain an army unit that can defend you against the enemy attack; when the Nile floods and covers the borders of fields with mud, it’s good to have specialists who know how to compute and find again the lost borders; and so on.
 Also, the army units require discipline, which can be applied effectively through a hierarchy of ranks, on top of which stands the king, who is often also the religious leader (e.g., Pharaoh).
 It is not a coincidence that farming societies acquired kings, whereas the more anarchic hunter-gatherer ones did not know of such a title.
-(There can be a tribal chief among hunter-gatherers, but such a person does not have the absolute powers of a monarch.)
+(There can be a tribal chief or shaman among hunter-gatherers, but such a person does not have the absolute powers of a monarch.)

 As for police, there wasn’t any yet.
 There was the army, needed to impose order on the class of slaves, who were the captured people from among the neighboring subdued tribes.
 If a crime was committed, even during the later, classic Greek times, one was expected to find justice by one’s own power.
 Of course there were laws, and indeed, written ones from some point on, but the application of such laws was not a simple matter.
 Even today, the police does not intervene for micro-conflicts in villages (“This olive tree is mine” — “No, it belongs to me!”) although it is present.
 Back then, there was not even the notion of police.
 The crime should be serious enough for the state to intervene in some way — e.g., murder, snatching of women (who were the property of men), sacrilege of a holy place, something like that.
-The emergence of some form of police units is a newer achievement, of the Roman times.
+The emergence of some form of police units is a later development, of the Roman times.
 Still, police did not appear suddenly, just because some insane Roman emperor envisioned it in his wild dreams, but because there were increased needs of imposing order, especially in a vast empire such as the Roman one.
 Without those classes of people (soldiers, policemen), the empire would collapse under its own weight.
 Now, one should not say, “Well, let it be, let it collapse!”
 But there were so many poor people whose existence depended on the existence of the empire!
-If their society were ruined, millions of people would die (including our Greek ancestors, mind you, since they became Roman citizens after 146 B.C.).
-Would you still say, “Let them die!”?
+If their society were ruined, millions of people would die (including our Greek ancestors, mind you, since they became Roman citizens after 146 BC).

 Suppose we decide suddenly to apply the principles of anarchy now.
-What would be the consequences of this in our lives?
+What would be the consequences of this decision in our lives?

 What would be the first thing a good anarchist would like to dismantle?
-One idea comes immediately to my mind, without much thinking, appearing more or less obvious: the police!
+A single idea comes immediately to my mind, without much thinking, appearing more or less obvious: the police!
 Isn’t it the police that constitutes the instrument of imposing the order of the ruling class?
 Is there any anarchist who disagrees with that?

 Fine, we dismantle the police.
 Let’s see what the consequences of this are.